ofeksadlo/AutoPlayer/README.md

 that will be played.
 * The player using the database will save last watched eposide per series.
 * The player will automatically switch to next season eposide.
+* Added button for next eposide and previous eposide.